THE NEIGHBOURHOOD @ EMPIRE

 Located in the centre of Leicester Square, the heart of the West End, the Empire Casino is a landmark destination.
 Designed by Thomas Verity, the Empire Theatre was established in the 1800s.
 The building underwent several changes before becoming the famous casino we know today.
 In the past it has been a cinema, a music hall, and a ballroom.

-The Empire Casino opened its doors in 2007, boasting 55 sq ft of table games, a landmark Poker Room, Slots and Electronics and destination bars and restaurants including The Kings Sports Bar, Icon Balcony Bar and 7th Cat Restaurant.
+The Empire Casino opened its doors in 2007, boasting 55 sq ft of table games, a landmark Poker Room, Slots and Electronics and destination bars and restaurants including The Kings Sports Bar, and 7th Cat Restaurant.

 WHAT'S ON